Pond Pumps & Building a Waterfall

 Your pond is alive with fish and pants and algae and

-pond as a human body with blood and bones and skin and hair and
+Think of your pond as a human body with blood and bones and skin

-you see how we can draw parallels between a pond and a living person.
+and hair and you see how we can draw parallels between a pond and

 What is the one thing that every one of us needs to keep healthy

-our own nutrition is important so is the nutrition of a pond and
+own nutrition is important so is the nutrition of a pond and again,

-again, the pump plays a primary role in ensuring that the water
+the pump plays a primary role in ensuring that the water doesn't

-doesn't stagnate and keeps moving through the thermocline and into
+stagnate and keeps moving through the thermocline and into the upper

-the upper levels of the pond and to the surface where the oxygen
+levels of the pond and to the surface where the oxygen transfer

-reviews for your pump before you buy it...there are many variations
+pump before you buy it...there are many variations available from

-available from amazon.com and ebay.com but not all motors are created
+amazon.com and ebay.com but not all motors are created equal.

 Many of